• Free shipping on all orders

 Beautiful Untranslatable Japanese Words for Dog Names

-When speaking in different languages there are many words that are not directly translatable.
+When speaking in different languages many words are not directly translatable.
 If you only speak one language, it might be hard to grasp this concept.
 Japanese is a poetic language with single words that have deep and beautiful meanings that we need many words to describe in English.
 Below are our favorite Japanese words that have no direct translation in English.
 We hope one of them might touch your heart or mind and be the perfect choice for your dog.

 Kuidaore: